hughsie/passim/README.md

 so this step is non-optional.
 A malicious server could advertise the hash of `firmware.xml.gz` but actually supply `evil-payload.exe` -- and you do not want that.

+## Static Data

+Passim can also add the contents of static directories, and offer those to clients.
+This might be useful if you have a big directory of thousands of files (an LVFS mirror, for example) that you want to distribute from a dedicated machine.

+To set this up, create a keyfile with a unique name and extension `.conf`, something like `/etc/passim.d/lvfs.conf` with the contents:

+    [passim]
+    Path=/srv/lvfs/downloads/

+The running daemon will be notified this file has been created, scan the contents, and publish them for other users.
+If `passimd` has write permissions on the directory, it will also write an xattr of `user.checksum.sha256` which will speed up the next daemon restart considerably.

 ## Firewall Configuration

 Port 27500 should be open by default, but if downloading files fails you can open the port using